- Companies of the Group

-Mr. Graham is Chairman of the Ontario Arts Foundation, Vice-Chairman of the Council for Business and the Arts in Canada, and Chairman of the Shaw Festival Foundation.
+Mr. Graham is Chairman of the Ontario Arts Foundation and of the Shaw Festival Foundation.
 He is also currently a Board Member of the Art Gallery of Ontario, the Canadian Institute for Advanced Research, St. Michael’s Hospital, the Trans Canada Trail Foundation and Luminato.

 Mr. Graham is a member of the Canadian Council of Chief Executives and the World Presidents’ Organization (WPO).
 He is also Honorary Colonel of the Royal Regiment of Canada.
 In 1995, he was recognized by the Financial Post as one of “Canada’s Top 40 Under 40,” and, in 1998, he was awarded the Government of Ontario Volunteer Service Award.
 In June 2007, he received an Honorary Doctor of Laws degree from Brock University.

 Director since 2009